Tuning Terahertz Optomechanics of MoS2 Bilayers with Homogeneous In-plane Strain: Second Harmonic Generation and Raman spectroscopies

+Details of the second harmonic generation (SHG) setup are as follows: a Ti:sapphire fs oscillator (Tsunami, Spectra-Physics) with an 80 MHz repetition frequency was used as an excitation laser, which delivered a temporal pulse width of $\sim$100 fs with $\sim$1 mW at the position of the sample.
+The reflected SHG was observed through filters that rejected the fundamental beam, and the angular dependence was taken by rotating the sample.
+Motorized XY stages allowed for a spatially-resolved SHG mapping by translating the sample.
+All Raman and SHG measurements were performed in air at room temperature.
+In addition to the SHG intensity maps and spectra shown in the main text, the angular SHG of the 2R-MoS$_2$ bilayer is shown in Fig.~\ref{fig:S3}; its sixfold symmetry confirms that the strain truly is biaxial.

 Raman measurements were carried out using a home-built system equipped with a 532 nm excitation laser.
 An objective lens with 50× (NA = 0.55) magnification was used to focus the light on the sample, and the laser power on the sample was below 2 mW.
 We used two narrow-line OD4 Bragg type filters (Optigrate) to reject the laser line, which allowed us to measure Raman shifts down to $\sim$20 cm$^{-1}$ for both Stokes and anti-Stokes peaks.
-The Raman peaks from the silicon substrate were used to calibrate the Raman shifts.

-The detail of the second harmonic generation (SHG) setup is reported elsewhere~\cite{puri2024substrate0}.
-Briefly, Ti:sapphire fs oscillator (Tsunami, Spectra-Physics) with an 80 MHz repetition frequency was used as an excitation laser, which delivered a temporal pulse width of $\sim$100 fs with $\sim$1 mW at the position of the sample.
-The reflected SHG was observed through filters that rejected the fundamental beam, and the angular dependence was taken by rotating the sample.
-Motorized XY stages allowed a spatially resolved SHG mapping by translating the sample.
-All Raman and SHG measurements were performed in air at room temperature.
+Raman spectra were calibrated using the optical phonon peak of the silicon substrate at 520.2 cm$^{-1}$; a well-known standard \cite{itoh_reliable_2020}.
+We show a comparison of the Lorentzian and Gaussian fitting for the interlayer modes ($E_{2g}^2$ and $B_{2g}$) in Table~\ref{tab:comparison2}.\\